 And, I feel like I have stepped into myself.

 Yeah – like, where was I before if I wasn’t in myself?
 I’ll tell you.
 Hovering up on the ceiling.
 Disassociated.
-Trapped behind a fortress of ice, a gilded bone-cage, a self-made entombment (that took years to perfect by the way).
+Trapped behind a fortress of ice, a gilded bone-cage, a self-made entombment (that took years to perfect).

 In the forest on the first night, after I had spent hours setting up my camp, creating a circle of protection, greeting the locals properly, leaving offerings, creating ceremony in each direction – it started to rain.
 Torrentially.
-I was lucky (though we don’t really believe in luck do we?) to have my tarp and hammock set up just before it started and well before dusk, so I had the chance to watch where water was collecting and make adjustments.
+I was ‘lucky ‘to have my tarp and hammock set up just before it started and well before dusk, so I had the chance to watch where water was collecting and make adjustments.
 This ensured me a warm and dry night out in a storm.
 But even still, as I watched the forest collect the night amidst the trees, it rained like there as some kind of purpose to it all.
 Like someone up there had to just get it all out!
 And I sat, all bundled in my little camp, like Ichabod Crane, shivering in my socks.

 And, as the night fell darker and darker, and the rain fell harder and harder against my tarp, I fell apart.
 Entirely.
 I came apart at the seams that I had so carefully sewn – with invisible thread mind you!
 I never even knew they were holding me together.

 Of what, you might ask?
 Well, at the time I thought it was about cougars (mountain lion).
-I had visions in my head of being ripped into, eaten alive.
+I had visions of being ripped into, eaten alive.
 But – I also had this voice screaming like a banshee in my head:

 I now know that I belong in the forest